If you have any questions, please feel free to use this enquiry form below, & we will get back to you shortly.

 3. Vocational rehabilitation if the worker is unable to return to the same job but is able to work in another field.

 Filing claims for benefits and dealing with the intricacies of the law under both benefits program may require qualified legal assistance.
-The law offices of Kantrovitz & Kantrovitz LLP is here to help.
+The law offices of Kantrovitz & Kantrovitz LLC is here to help.